 Take full advantage of cross-channel opportunities by building remarketing segments for people who visited your site from specific channels and campaigns.

-This is a great way to carry over audience targeting options from one platform into another.
+It is a great way to carry audience targeting options from one platform to another.

-In addition, you can take advantage of lower costs in some platforms vs. others for remarketing.
+In addition, you can take advantage of lower costs in some platforms versus others for remarketing.

 Via a URL-based audience, you can effectively target the people who fit the LinkedIn profile targeting criteria using any other channel, paying the lower costs of a network such as Google Display.

-As long as your links are tagged with a consistent UTM structure, you can copy the landing page and associated tags into the “URL Contains” field when setting up a remarketing audience.
+As long as you tag your links with a consistent UTM structure, you can copy the landing page, and associated tags into the “URL Contains” field when setting up a remarketing audience.

-This solution allows you to pay for LinkedIn visitors up front using their built-in targeting, but avoid the excessive costs of LinkedIn for remarketing within their platform.
+This solution allows you to pay for LinkedIn visitors upfront using their built-in targeting but avoid the high costs of LinkedIn for remarketing within their platform.

 4. Cart Abandoners

-Remarketing to people with these ads can encourage them to return to the site and complete their purchase.
+Remarketing to people with these ads can encourage them to return to the site and complete their purchases.

-Including an offer may also entice people to come back and finish buying, although you need to be careful that people don’t come to expect they can manipulate the process just to receive a discount.
+Including an offer may also entice people to come back and finish buying.
+However, it would be best if you were careful that people don’t simply come to expect they can manipulate the process to receive a discount.

-For instance, if you offer a 2-year warranty when most competitors only offer 1 year, call that out in ads.
+For instance, if you offer a two-year warranty when most competitors only offer one year, call that out in ads.

 5. Previous Purchasers

-If someone bought from your site in the past, you can remarket them later to encourage them to make another purchase.
+If someone bought from your site in the past, you could remarket them later to encourage them to make another purchase.

-The products you promote and the timing for future remarketing certainly depends on the type of product purchased.
+The products you promote and the timing for future remarketing depend on the type of product purchased.

 For instance, if somebody just bought a new backpack, they may be open to purchasing related gear like a hiking pole.

-If someone orders a printer, they likely don’t want another printer right away, but may be in need of replacement ink cartridges 6 months later.
+If someone orders a printer, they likely don’t want another printer immediately but may need replacement ink cartridges six months later.

-You should exercise caution not to annoy people to the point that they form a negative perception of your brand after already completing a purchase, so don’t try this too soon.
+You should exercise caution not to annoy people because they form a negative perception of your brand after already completing a purchase, so don’t try this too soon.

 Also include frequency caps where channels allow.